Understanding GPU Resource Interference One Level Deeper: Research Outlook and Conclusions

+Our analysis in \S\ref{sec:analysis} helps us identify key requirements that a GPU scheduler should satisfy to enable efficient GPU workload colocation with strict performance guarantees.
+First, scheduling decisions should be made at a \textit{fine granularity}, per set of kernels~\cite{zhu2024nanoflow}, per kernel~\cite{Strati24Orion}, or per thread blocks~\cite{coppock2025lithos}, to avoid head-of-line blocking caused by long-running, resource-demanding kernels preventing colocation, as shown in \S\ref{sec:block}.

-\textbf{Towards an interference-aware GPU scheduler:} Our methodology for identifying multi-dimensional GPU resource contention can be applied to implement an interference-aware GPU scheduler that overcomes the pitfalls of related work and provides strict performance guarantees.
-The first step is to develop a kernel-level \textit{interference estimator} to predict the performance of kernels under colocation.
-For each workload, the estimator can collect each kernel's metrics and resource sensitivity as outlined in \S\ref{sec:analysis}.
-The estimator can then predict each kernel's slowdown due to interference at each resource.
-Existing interference estimators only take a subset of interference sources into account~\cite{Xu2022iGniter, Zhao20HSM}.
+Second, a scheduler should be able to predict and quantify interference between colocated kernels and workloads.
+As a first step, we propose developing a kernel-level interference estimator to predict the performance of kernels under colocation.
+For each workload, the estimator can collect each kernel’s metrics and resource sensitivity as outlined in \S\ref{sec:analysis}.
+The estimator can then predict each kernel’s slowdown due to interference at each resource.
+Existing interference estimators only consider a subset of interference sources~\cite{Xu2022iGniter, Zhao20HSM}.
 Themis~\cite{Zhao19Themis} and GPUPool~\cite{Tan22GPUPool} consider many of the resources outlined in \S\ref{sec:analysis}, but treat them as a black-box input to an ML model, and present their analysis and evaluation only in simulation.
 Instead, we demonstrated interference caused by contention for these resources on high-end NVIDIA GPUs.
 The kernel-level estimator provides a foundation for implementing a workload-level interference estimator that can predict a job's interference sensitivity.
-The ultimate goal is a GPU scheduler that colocates jobs based on the workload interference estimator.
-The scheduler should take into account factors such as RPS, SLOs, and queueing delays to come up with optimal colocation policies that satisfy user objectives.
+Using that estimator, a GPU scheduler can find workload pairs suitable for colocation.

+Third, a GPU scheduler should balance per-workload performance and GPU efficiency.
+For example, restricting a workload or a set of kernels to a subset of SMs can increase GPU efficiency with acceptable performance degradation (in \S\ref{sec:inter-sm-interf}, we saw that restricting the LLM decode to less than half of the GPU's SMs has only a 1.19$\times$ TBT slowdown).
+Adjusting SM L1/shared memory configurations can also improve colocation, as we saw in \S\ref{sec:ipc-interference}.

+Finally, GPU schedulers should account for differences in GPU generations.
+Libraries such as cuDNN and cuBLAS have different implementations for different GPU architectures, meaning that the same workload might have different behavior on two different GPUs, as shown for the LLM decode phase in \S\ref{sec:analysis}.
+Thus, a scheduler should reprofile a GPU workload when running on a different GPU.
+Although profiling with tools such as NCU can span minutes to hours, this is acceptable since models are trained or deployed for large periods of time.